 Distribution is the most important variable in your marketing mix — and we’re not just saying that.

-Both academic studies(1) and 18 years of TABS’ own empirical work have shown that using distribution-based analytics is crucial to explaining current market dynamics and predicting future sales trends.
+Both academic studies(1) and 18 years of TABS’ own empirical work have shown that using distribution-based analytics is crucial to explaining current market dynamics and distribution analytics is predictive of future sales trends.

 Plus, Distribution drives 80% of all sales (in combination with Trade Promotion and Everyday Price).

 This is often surprising news to CPG businesses when they begin working with TABS, since the below breakdown poses a sharp contrast to the conventional CPG industry practice of pouring money into traditional advertising — which only drives 10% of sales on average.
 Enterprise resource planning is upside down.

 Distribution-based analytics helps you assess productivity & predict future sales trends

 This method is used in two main areas to help Brand and Product executives market smarter and increase overall sales:

 The concept of effective sales productivity is best illustrated by an example.

 Knowing that the #1 brand in a category has a 20% dollar share can be helpful, but it doesn’t give you the full picture.

 Whereas knowing that the 20% dollar share brand has 30% of the SKUs on the shelf gives you a better understanding of the true strength of that brand.